Tennessee Supreme Court Rule 31 Listed Family and Civil Mediator

 relocation to the Nashville

-area was featured in
+area and his mediation practice was featured in

 Black Enterprise Magazine